jesus0m/twitch-translate-bot/README.md

 ---

-Thank you for supporting TwitchTranslateBot!
+Thank you for supporting Twitch Translate Bot!